-CNC has three channels of reader/punch interfaces.
-The input/output device to be used is specified by setting the channel connected to that device in setting parameter I/O CHANNEL.
+CNC has two channels of reader/punch interfaces.
+The CNC has a memory card interface as well.
+The input/output device to be used is specified by setting the channel (interface) connected to that device in setting parameter I/O CHANNEL.

 The specified data, such as a baud rate and the number of stop bits, of an input/output device connected to a specific channel must be set in parameters for that channel in advance.
+(No data need be set for the memory card interface.)